Sebastian Calleja

 Sebastian Calleja is a Maltese singer.
 He started his singing career at the age of 11.
-Calleja is a resident singer, for the 5th year in a row, on 'Hadd Ghalik' which is aired on the national Maltese television channel TVM.
-He performs some acting in various local pageants or shows which gave him the spotlight in 2017 and 2018 playing one of the leading roles in the different Good Friday Pageant (film) organised by the inmates at Corradino Correctional Facility in Kordin, Malta, which had all the performances sold out.
-In 2016, he also was chosen (together with other 5 local singers) to be part of the song and music video for the Maltese version of the World Youth Day Song 2016 - 'Henjin li jhennu'.
+Calleja is a resident singer, for the 5th year in a row on the now defunct program 'Hadd Ghalik', which is aired on the national Maltese television channel TVM.
+He performs some acting in various local pageants or shows which gave him the spotlight in 2017 and 2018 playing one of the leading roles in the different Good Friday Pageant organised by the inmates at Corradino Correctional Facility in Kordin, Malta, which had all the performances sold out.
+In 2016, he also was chosen (together with other 5 local singers) to be part of the song and music video for the Maltese version of the World Youth Day Song 2016 – 'Henjin li jhennu'.

 Biography

 Calleja was born in Qormi, Malta.
-His singing career started at the age of 11, he studied voice and in March 2016 he placed 1st in the Trinity College of London vocal exam.
+His singing career started at the age of 11, and he studied voice.
+In March 2016, he placed 1st in the Trinity College of London vocal exam.
 His vocal coach is Glen Vella.
-Apart from being a resident singer on the popular Maltese program 'Hadd Ghalik', he is invited many times to perform on other TV programs; like 'The Entertainers' on NET Television (Malta) performing live with Mark Spiteri Lucas Band.
+Apart from being a resident singer on the popular Maltese programme 'Hadd Ghalik', he has been invited many times to perform on other TV programmes; like 'The Entertainers' on NET Television (Malta), performing live with Mark Spiteri Lucas Band.

 Career

 Acting

 He played many main roles in various musicals and/or pageants over the years, on the local stage, including: 'Aida', 'Rumpilstilskin', 'Barnuza Blu', 'Katrin tal-Imdina', 'The Pantomime Sossy u Tezor Mitluf', 'Carmen', 'Dracula' and 'Star Child'.
-All this led him into having a leading role at the Good Friday 2017 and again in 2018 with a different story line Pageant (film), organised by the inmates at Corradino Correctional Facility in Kordin, Malta, which had all the shows, both years, performed over 2 weeks being sold out.
+All this led him to have a leading role at the Good Friday 2017 and again in 2018 with a different storyline Pageant, organised by the inmates at Corradino Correctional Facility in Kordin, Malta, which had all the shows, both years, performed over 2 weeks and were sold out.